lthms/soap.coffee-lthms/site/posts/MonadTransformers.md

 extremely useful.
 If you think you have understood how they work, but don’t see the point yet, you might find here a beginning of the answer.

-Recently, I ran into a very good example of why Monad Transformers worth it[^doubts].
+Recently, I ran into a very good example of why Monad Transformers worth it.
 I have been working on a project called ogma for a couple years now.
 In a nutshell, I want to build “a tool” to visualize in time and space a storytelling.
 We are not here just yet, but, in the meantime, I have written a